Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Crowdfunding.
 Crowdfunding platforms connect investors with real estate development projects.
-You can invest in a real estate project through debt or equity and typically receive monthly or quarterly distributions for the term of the investment.
+You can invest in a real estate project through debt or equity and typically receive monthly or quarterly distributions for the investment term.
 Popular platforms include Fundrise and CrowdStreet.

 - RELPs.
-Real estate limited partnerships help investors finance real estate projects managed by real estate development firms or property managers.
+Real estate limited partnerships help investors finance real estate projects that real estate development firms or property managers oversee.
 To invest, you must find a real estate development firm accepting investors.
 If accepted, you become a limited partner with a partial ownership stake in the property.

 - REIGs.
 Real estate investment groups open the door for investors to purchase one or more property units across a set of buildings — usually apartment complexes.
 The REIG operates the units on your behalf and is responsible for managing tenants, but your name is on the lease.
 You pay a portion of your owed rent to the REIG to cover maintenance costs.

 - Rental properties.
-If you want full control over your investment, consider purchasing property and becoming a landlord.
+If you want full control over your investment, consider purchasing physical property and becoming a landlord.
 You’ll be responsible for the mortgage, property taxes, building maintenance and any dilemmas that arise with tenants.
-But you’ll generate rental income, and many properties appreciate in value over time.
+But you’ll generate rental income, and many properties appreciate over time.

 7. Revamp your financial goals